ryvor/ryvor.github.io/_pages/about.md

 ---
 layout:      welcome
 title:       About
+description: A little about myself.
-permalink: /about/
+permalink:   /About/
-more_posts: ./posts.md
+more_posts:  /posts.md
 ---

 ## Hello, World!